rahul4tech/ELK-Auto-Installer/README.md

     ./ELK-Auto-Installer.sh
     ```

-    ```bash

-    If you prefer not to clone the repository, you can also run the script directly from wget or curl:
+    ##### If you prefer not to clone the repository, you can also run the script directly from wget or curl:

     ### Using WGET
     ```bash